 - And of course, cucumber

-Why not bake your own bread?
-Wow your guests with sandwiches made with homemade bread.
-It’s easy with a breadmaker like the Panasonic SD 2500.
-Make a regular white loaf or speciality breads.
-Short of time?
-Bake your bread faster with the rapid bake mode.
-Check out the Panasonic breadmaker
+Why not bake your own?
+Wow your guests with sandwiches made with home-baked bread.
+You won’t have to spend hours kneading with a breadmaker like the Panasonic SD 2500.

 This is your chance to show off your baking skills.
 Traditional scones are easy to make, and are the centrepiece of any afternoon tea.
 Combine with a couple of other cakes and patisserie.

 - Scones: You can’t beat scones fresh from the oven.
-But whether home baked or shop bought, they should be served with strawberry jam and clotted cream.
+Serve with strawberry jam and clotted cream

 - Cakes: Chocolate cookies, shortbread, Bakewell tarts, fondant fancies all make good options.